State Armed Police Forces: Recent events

 Many contingents of the Eastern Frontier Rifles are kept deployed in various disturbed areas of the state.
-However, in recent years the force has used for day-to-day law and order duties.
+However, in recent years the force has been used for day-to-day law and order duties.
 Their headquarters is at Salua, near Kharagpur.

 Like the armed police forces of many states, the Eastern Frontier Rifles are currently challenged with the Naxalite insurgency.
 In February 2010 an Eastern Frontier Rifles camp called Silda was attacked and burnt down by Maoist rebels, resulting in 24 riflemen killed out of a detachment of about fifty.
 This resulted in condemnation of the state government by the unit's Special Inspector General, Benoy Chakraborty, who claimed his force was "mis-used" and "ill-treated".
 Morale in the force is believed to be low.

 Kolkata Armed Police

 The Kolkata Armed Police are West Bengal's state armed police force for operations in Kolkata.
 It is part of the Kolkata Police Force and consists of eight battalions, and three special units.
 The special units are the Rapid Action Force, the Special Action Force (approx. 160 members) and the Commando Force (approximately 200 members) and also have Combat Force.